DawidWolinski/arkanoid-game/README.md

 4. The "src" directory already contains DLL files, however if you wish to use a different version of SFML than "Visual C++ 15 (2017) - 64-bit" then the DLL files will have to be replaced.

 **Executable file**

-Download the 'Release' folder (arkanoid-game/x64/Release) and open 'Arkanoid.exe'.
+Download the 'Release' folder (arkanoid-game/x64/Release) and open "Arkanoid.exe".

 ### How to play
 Use left and right arrows (or A and D) to move the paddle and bounce the ball.
 Use spacebar to shoot when 'Laser' power-up is active or to release the ball when 'Catch' power-up is active.
 Other information about how to play can be found here: